CommandLineHeroes/hero-engine/README.md

 ## Contribute

 Everyone is invited to contribute to this project.
 All types of contributions are welcome.
 We share the same inclusivity values of the [P5.js community](https://p5js.org/community/).

+Before we can start work on the actual Command Line Heroes adventure game we need to commplete at least the first two milestones listed below.
+The best way you can help right now is by working on one of the [issues](https://github.com/CommandLineHeroes/hero-engine/issues) in the Reference Room milestone.

+We are also learning Phaser3 and Tiled as we go so the The Reference Room is a proof of concept for the base level features we need for a bear bones adventure game organized into a series of examples.

 ### Milestones